Certificates of quality

 a S shape.

-the board exits, (see infeed)
+board exits, (see infeed)

 Oven-dried weight -The weight of a piece